 Panelists will review applications using the following criteria:

 Applicants will describe the work’s style, format, themes and process of creation.
+Projects must involve the development of new work.
 Public presentation of the work is required and depending on the pandemic environment, virtual presentation will be considered.
 Applicants will describe the issue(s) to be addressed, its significance to the community or communities, and the impact the project will have in addressing the issue(s).

 Artistic experience is demonstrated through technical skills, originality, innovation, inspiration and the distinctive niche of the artist(s), as indicated by work samples; training, apprenticeships, and/or education.

 Financial capacity is demonstrated by the viability of the project budget.
 If the project budget is more than the maximum $10,000 grant amount, artists must demonstrate other support for the project (for example: other grants, in-kind contributions, earned income etc.).
-Note that a minimum of $2,500 of the $10,000 must go the artist as a stipend.
+Note that $3,000 of the $10,000 must go the artist as a stipend.
 Remaining funds may be spent on production, presentation, engagement, supplies, etc.

 FREQUENTLY ASKED QUESTIONS